Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 4. Reject All button

 Equally prominent as Accept.
 Same size, similar visual weight, not hidden.
+This is the most commonly violated element in real-world banners.

 5. Manage Preferences / Customize option